1 / 10

 Cheapest of all the Renault Clios to get cover for is the SCe 75 model that falls into group 3 in both Play and Iconic trims.
 Next up are Clios powered by the TCe 100 petrol and 1.5-litre Blue dCi 85 turbodiesel that all sit in group 10 regardless of which trim level you pick.

 That leaves the 1.3-litre TCe 130 petrol used in the S Edition and R.S.
 Line models.
 It jumps up to a group 16 rating, so its premiums will be noticeably higher than other Clios in the line-up.
+Check out our guide to the cheapest cars to insure for more affordable cars to get insurance quotes on.

 First year road tax for the Renault Clio is most affordable for the diesel-powered model, though it’s hardly a bargain at £155 thanks to 109-110g/km carbon dioxide emissions depending on which trim you choose.
+The hybrid isn't much better at 99g/km at £125 for the first year and £145 for each year after.

 For the petrols, the cheapest bet is the TCe 100 with manual gearbox that attracts a first year road tax levy of £175.
 Take this engine with auto ’box in the S Edition or R.S.
 Line trims and it tips into the £215 banding alongside the TCe 130 1.3-litre petrol motor.